constkolesnyak/cstow/README.md

 ### cmd_template

-You can set it to any shell command, but every variable must be used at least once.
+You can set it to any shell command that contains every variable from the table below.

 Cstow escapes variables so don't even try shell-injecting yourself!